BunnyeNyash/alx_be_python/number_guessing_game/README.md

 70
 Nope, your guess is a bit low.
 Give it another shot!
 90
-Nope, your guess is a bit high.
+Oops, your guess is a bit high.
 Give it another shot!
 80
-Nope, your guess is a bit high.
+Oops, your guess is a bit high.
 Give it another shot!
 75
 Congratulations, you guessed it!
 It took you 6 guesses to win the game